 The Best Butter Injected Chicken

 When cooked correctly, chicken can be one of the tastiest meats around, packed full of protein, sweet and flavorful.
 Cooked wrong?
 You get cardboard.
 There's nothing worse than overcooked, dried out chicken.
 You know the kind – stringy, bland, and has to be smothered in sauce to be edible.
 Especially chicken breast - it's especially important to know all the tips and tricks of cooking a perfect chicken breast.
 But today we're going to learn how to tackle a whole bird.

 Well, I've found one foolproof way of cooking tender, juicy chicken every time.
 I'm talking about butter injected chicken.
 Injecting the meat is a no-wait and no-waste method of tenderizing, adding moisture, and packing your meat full of flavor.
 But what to inject chicken with?
 The prep time is minimal and the overall cook time isn't so bad either.

 Think of it like marinating from the inside out.
 Rubs, marinades, and glazes either sit on the surface or barely penetrate the meat, but with a flavor injector, you can have flavor packed food with simply the push of a plunger.
 Once you try this simple recipe, you'll wonder why you haven't been making butter injected chicken your whole life.

-Here's what you are going to need for this chicken recipe:
+What you need for this butter injected chicken recipe:

 - 2 to 4 whole chickens

 - Your favorite dry rub

 You can buy plenty of premade dry rubs for chicken, but I prefer to make my own.
 My dry rub usually contains a mixture of brown sugar, smoked paprika, chili powder, cumin, smoked paprika, powdered garlic, ground black pepper and powdered onion.
 Amounts are all to-taste, depending on your preferences.
 If you also have some hickory smoke powder, now is a great time to use it.